anup1384/parse-server-example/README.md

 ### 2. Configure Dockerfile & Jenkinsfile

-* configure Dockerfile to build app.
+* Configure Dockerfile to build app.
-* configure Jenkinsfile pipeline and update parametes variables for build,deploy app on k8s using helm chart.
+* Configure Jenkinsfile pipeline and update parametes variables for build,deploy app on k8s using helm chart.
 * Add credential of docker hub registry (Go to Credentials > System > Global credentials and click on Add Credentials:) and     update your Jenkinsfile.
 * And create new jenkins pipeline job and in pipeline section choose "Pipeline script from SCM" and provide bitbucket repo       details and pipeline scipt file name with path.